Enhanced safety surveillance on seasonal flu vaccines

 The studies have been successful because we set them up rapidly and established a network of general practitioners and vaccination nurses.
 We ensured that we recruited enough patients to obtain data by questionnaire in a short time frame, allowing us to submit the first report within weeks of study start.
 The final study report was submitted to PRAC a few weeks later.

-Details of our passive ESS are available on this poster presented at the International Conference on Pharmacoepidemiology and Therapeutic Risk Management (ICPE) in August 2016:
+Details of our passive ESS are available on this pdf presented at the International Conference on Pharmacoepidemiology and Therapeutic Risk Management (ICPE) in August 2016: